going the extra mile on your case

 Unfortunately, winning a court battle does not always mean your legal struggles are over.
-In some cases you may be forced to attempt to maintain a favorable outcome, or, if the original ruling was not in your favor, you may be seeking to overturn that adverse ruling.
+In some cases you may be forced to attempt to maintain a favorable outcome, or if the original ruling was not in your favor, you may be seeking to overturn an adverse ruling.
 In order to successfully accomplish either of these outcomes, you must have a clear, concise appellate brief and preservation of the issue for appeal.

 - Evaluating your case for appeal

 - Preparing federal court motions to certify issues

 - Preparing and responding to trial briefs

 - Participating in appellate mediation

 - Developing solid legal strategies which identify all strengths and weaknesses of claims and defenses

 - Preparing summary judgment motions

 - Responding to summary judgment motions